 Criminal records include charges levied against someone, probation status, outstanding warrants, background check reports, and sex offender registry status.
 Conducting a free criminal record check can allow individuals to learn more about another person’s past or current situation.

-View Criminal Case Information Using the Wisconsin Court System Search Tool
+View Criminal Case Information in Milwaukee County via the Wisconsin Court System Search Tool

 The Wisconsin Court System oversees a comprehensive public index that lists circuit court cases in all counties, including Milwaukee County.
-Record seekers can use a convenient and free online search tool to research circuit courts, courts of appeal, and supreme court criminal cases.
+Record seekers can use a convenient and free Case Record Search to research circuit courts, courts of appeal, and supreme court criminal cases.

-Individuals researching recent cases that have not reached state courts of appeal should use the Wisconsin Circuit Court Access (WCCA) search.
+Individuals researching recent cases that have not reached state courts of appeal should use the Wisconsin Circuit Court Access (WCCA).
 They can search by name and birthdate and narrow results by searching Milwaukee County.

 This database includes a variety of court cases, including criminal and civil cases, traffic court, and family law cases, so citizens will want to add as much detail as possible to their search terms to narrow their results.
 Results provide details about the criminal case, including case type and status, charges, and court date.